ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch28.md

 training datasets, then choosing a smaller number for *k* makes more sense.

-Since most practical scenarios consist of two stepsâ€"tuning hyperparameters and evaluating the performance of a modelâ€"we can also consider a two-step procedure.
+Since most practical scenarios consist of two steps""tuning hyperparameters and evaluating the performance of a model""we can also consider a two-step procedure.
 For instance, we can use a smaller *k* during hyperparameter tuning.
 This will help speed up the hyperparameter search and probe the hyperparameter configurations for robustness (in